lazywithclass/hermes/README.md

   * [x] a word close to a semicolumn lasts even longer
   * [x] a word close to a full stop lasts even longer
 * [x] handle normal text and code text differently
+* [x] Get HTML code from a link
 * [] given a URL and a function
   * [] format code
   * [] dont print paging
 * [] handle ( ) " " etc as punctuation
 * [] contextual punctuation

+### Current goal:

+We have successfully implemented the functionality to pull raw HTML code from a user-inputted site.
+We still have to clean up several things, including:

+* removing extra-text generated from a website (e.g. text contained in scripts)
+* For some reason we are not able to do this regardless of handling it in `Tokenisier`.
+* Example of this result is in `src/scratch`
+* Show specially formatted text in a nice way (currently, we only show it as raw text in a `div`).